 Threats

 Lizardfish are not a primary source of food or a target of fisheries.
 But, they are threatened, as all marine species are, by the climate crisis.
-This includes changes in water temperate, the destruction of habitat, loss of prey, and more.
+Rising sea temperatures and ocean acidification can negatively affect the health and distribution of coral reefs and other habitats crucial for lizardfish.

 - The lizardfish has teeth on its tongue.